vitiral/simple-quality/README.md

 By Garrett Berg <vitiral@gmail.com>

 # Introduction
-This is a short and open-source book aimed towards helping software developers improve their software quality.
-It is targeted towards an audience that:
+This is a short and open-source book aimed at helping software developers improve their software quality.
+It's targeted audience are those who:
-- knows at least one programming language
+- know at least one programming language
-- knows revision control.
+- know revision control.
 If you don't know one, learn git
-- wants a brief guide on how to have fewer bugs, re-designs and headaches in all of their projects
+- want a brief guide on how to have fewer bugs, re-designs and headaches in all of their projects

 This book can be read in full at **[gitbooks][1]**.
 It is in a pre-release status, so is NOT content-complete or edited as much as the author would like.
 Comments and suggestions are always welcome.

+If you have suggestions or edits, you should be able to "start a new discussion" by hovering over a paragraph and clicking the "+" button to the right of it.
+You can also [open an issue][2]

-The concepts and tools introduced in this book will make developing software simpler and more fun.
-Think back to the time you first learned revision control.
+The goal of this book is to make developing software simpler and more fun.
-Think about how you were backing up files.
-Maybe you were copying folders with the date changed?
+Think back to the time you first learned revision control and how you were backing up files before then.
+Maybe you were copying folders to some `backups` folder?
 Maybe you were not backing up at all?
-How catastrophic could one small change be to your entire project?

 However you did (or didn't) track your changes, think about your life before and after revision control.
 Things were a lot different, and all you had to learn in order